cornucopia-rs/cornucopia/examples/custom_types/README.md

-# Adding custom types through `clorinde.toml`
+# Adding custom types through `cornucopia.toml`
 This example shows how you can add custom types to be used.
 You need to create a new crate which implements the `FromSql` and `ToSql` traits from `postgres-types` for your custom types.

-The custom type crates are imported into the generated Clorinde crate through the manifest configuration.
+The custom type crates are imported into the generated Cornucopia crate through the manifest configuration.

 ## Adding custom type dependencies